 China Faces Backlash Over AI-Generated Actors

-Chinese production companies have rolled out AI-generated performers named Qin Lingyue and Lin Xiyan for a new short drama, according to reporting by SixthTone and the OECD.ai incident monitor.
-SixthTone cites DataEye data showing AI actors made up almost 40% of the top 100 animated short dramas in January, up from under 10% a year earlier, and reports the micro-drama sector reached 100 billion yuan (about $14.5 billion) last year.
-Social media users compared the virtual faces to real celebrities and raised portrait-rights concerns; an anonymous company official told local media the images were produced "without copying or using the facial features of any real individual," per SixthTone.
-Editorial analysis: These reports illustrate mounting legal and data-sourcing pressure around synthetic actors in China.
+Chinese production company Yaoke Media rolled out two AI-generated performers, Qin Lingyue and Lin Xiyan, for a short drama, prompting public backlash after viewers said the virtual faces resembled real celebrities, per SixthTone and the OECD.ai incident monitor.
+SixthTone cites DataEye data showing AI actors made up almost 40% of the top 100 animated short dramas in January 2026, up from under 10% a year earlier, and reports the micro-drama sector reached 100 billion yuan (about $14.5 billion) last year.
+An anonymous company official told local media the faces were produced "without copying or using the facial features of any real individual," per SixthTone.
+Chinese outlets including Global Times and ECNS report regulators and industry bodies have stressed lawful training-data sourcing and protections for performers' portrait and voice rights.

 What happened